-It is permissible to invest in a client's business if the interest is acquired through a public stock exchange and the Associate has no material nonpublic information about the client.
+It is permissible to invest in a client's business if the interest is acquired through a public stock exchange and the Company has no access to confidential information or material nonpublic information about the client.
 However, utmost care must be exercised to ensure that the private interests of Associates do not interfere with the interests of the Company.
-Associates must always avoid any actual or potential conflicts of interest and recuse themselves from any decisionmaking involving personal investments in other securities.
+Associates must always avoid any actual or potential conflicts of interest and recuse themselves from any decision-making involving personal investments in other securities.